enormandeau/github_tutorial/README.md

 ## What to expect from this tutorial
 After going trough this tutorial, you will:
 - Understand what revision control is about
-- Know the basics of how to use Git and GitHub
+- Know the basics of how to use Git and GitHub from the command line
 - Know which graphical interfaces are available for your OS
 - Be able to start using GitHub to share and collaborate!